maxvisser/rocketchat.github.io/_posts/2018/07/2018-07-9-rocketchat-x-project-insaka.md

 Furthermore, Rocket.Chat’s suite of optional integrations will allow The SHM Foundation and Zambart to monitor chat data in real time, and thus ensure the safety and wellbeing of participants.

+Rocket.Chat is proud to be a part of this innovative and important project.
+For more updates and photos as the project unfolds, follow us on Twitter [@RocketChat](https://twitter.com/RocketChat)!